3.5 Integrated Stormwater Management Examples

 The designer should be mindful of the following important design considerations for conveyance of public street runoff:

-- It is recommended that green inlets are located at a low point using a 6-foot dual catch basin that acts as a diversion structure, with a lateral connection back to the grey sewer to act as overflow.
+- It is recommended that Green Inlets are located at a low point using a 6-foot dual catch basin that acts as a diversion structure, with a lateral connection back to the grey sewer to act as overflow.
 This inlet requires a trap over the lateral connecting back to the sewer.
 When using this configuration, it is usually not necessary to install separate grey inlets in the street.
+For guidance on designing these systems, the designer is encouraged to refer to the “Street Right-of-Way (ROW) Incentive: Submission and Review Process” document available in the Private Development Services Resource Guide.

 - If inlets must be placed along the flow path and not at a low point, a Green Highway Grate Inlet should be installed upstream of grey inlets that have a similar flow path configuration.